Last updated on 13th June 2023 at 21:21 by Alex Nicholas

 A successful marketing strategy incorporates all aspects of the marketing mix and is tailored to meet the specific needs of the business.
 A well-crafted marketing strategy will help a business achieve its goals and objectives and can be used as a roadmap to guide decision-making.
-There are many factors to consider when asking yourself what should a marketing strategy include, so it is important to take a comprehensive approach and look at all the different aspects of your marketing plan.
+There are many factors to consider when asking yourself what should a content marketing strategy include, so it is important to take a comprehensive approach and look at all the different aspects of your marketing plan.

 What is a Content Marketing Strategy?